qsnake/gpaw/doc/devel/benchmarks.rst

  - `campos-ase3 <https://wiki.fysik.dtu.dk/ase/download.html>`_

-Please refer to :ref:`platforms_and_architectures` for hints on installing gpaw on different platforms.
+Please refer to :ref:`platforms_and_architectures` for hints on installing GPAW on different platforms.

 Results
 -------

-Multiple instances of the gpaw code are executed in serial using OpenMPI in order to benchmark a number of processes that ranges from 1, through integer powers of 2 and up to the total number of CPU cores (NCORES - number of cores available on the test machine).
+Multiple instances of the GPAW code are executed in serial using OpenMPI in order to benchmark a number of processes that ranges from 1, through integer powers of 2 and up to the total number of CPU cores (NCORES - number of cores available on the test machine).